rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/PR-Flow/git-pull-vs-git-fetch.md

 Since **git pull** tries to merge remote changes with your local ones, a so-called “merge conflict” can occur.
 Check out our in-depth tutorial on How to deal with merge conflicts for more information.

 Like for many other actions, it’s highly recommended to start a **git pull** only with a clean working copy.
 This means that you should not have any uncommitted local changes before you pull.
 Use Git’s Stash feature to save your local changes temporarily.

+So when you are working on Forked Repo, after fetching from the remote branch, you would still have to merge the commits.
+So you can actually replace

+`$ git fetch upstream`

+with

+`$ git pull upstream master`

+since git pull is essentially git fetch + git merge.